-The Cancer Drug Development Forum (CDDF) is an international organisation registered in Austria, providing a neutral platform to stimulate interactions between all stakeholders involved in cancer drug development.
+The Cancer Drug Development Forum (CDDF) is an international organisation registered in Belgium, providing a neutral platform to stimulate interactions between all stakeholders involved in cancer drug development.
 The aim of the not-for-profit organization is to accelerate the delivery of effective oncology agents to patients.

 Established in 2001 as the Biotherapy Development Association (BDA), the focus was initially around immunotherapy.
 Recognizing the importance of embracing all forms of oncology drug development, the name of the organization was changed in 2014 to the Cancer Drug Development Forum (CDDF).

 The Cancer Drug Development Forum (CDDF) was founded in 2001 in collaboration with a group of pre-clinical and clinical researchers.
 The organisation was named Biotherapy Development Association (BDA) until 2014, when it was renamed as Cancer Drug Development Forum (CDDF).

 While BDA focus was initially around immunotherapy, in recent years the association has embraced all forms of cancer drug development and therefore wanted a name that better reflects the organisation breadth of interests.